Submission from Social Work Scotland to IJB Chairs and Vice-Chairs Executive Group

 integrated system.
 It also raises questions about governance, if, as seems to have been the case, these decisions did not come through to IJBs.

 Lessons also need to be learnt in all parts of the UK from the cessation of normal NHS services to increase bed capacity for Covid-19.
 Some of the excess mortality in this period will be due to cancelled diagnosis and treatment for people with cancer, heart disease or other life-threatening conditions.

 We think that it should be possible to vary registration requirements more quickly and responsively across the social care sector in order to support local need and personalised care arrangements.

-Throughout lockdown, several local partnerships have offered a service for a critical few who have been assessed as needing respite during lockdown, using building bases and staffing models which have been fully risk assessed, and which maintain physical distancing and other infection control measures.
-These critical arrangements have been provided due to the high risk posed to specific individuals and their carers during lockdown.
-In some cases, these local arrangements have required variations to been made in the registration of building-based services.
-If these alternative, bespoke arrangements have been well received by people and carers, it is reasonable to imagine that they could continue beyond the pandemic.
+Throughout lockdown, several local partnerships have offered a service for a critical few who have been assessed as needing a respite during the lockdown, using building bases and staffing models which have been fully risking assessed, and which maintain physical distancing and other infection control measures.
+These critical arrangements have been provided due to the high risk posed to specific individuals and their carers during the lockdown.
+In some cases, these local arrangements have required variations to be made in the registration of building-based services.
+If this alternative, bespoke arrangements have been well received by people and carers, it is reasonable to imagine that they could continue beyond the pandemic.